Military Support

 If you receive transfer orders, do the following as early as possible:

-- Find Financial Support: Military Service members going through a Permanent Change of Station (PCS) can be reimbursed for costs related to the transportation of one pet cat or dog.
+- Find financial support: Military Service members going through a Permanent Change of Station (PCS) can be reimbursed for costs related to the transportation of one pet cat or dog.
 Service members moving within the continental United States can be reimbursed up to $550, while those moving to or from a location outside of the continental United States can be reimbursed up to $2,000.
 Click here for more information from the Department of Defense’s Joint Travel Regulations (JTR).

 How do I prepare my pet for air travel?

-The Department of Defense (DOD) has strict policies regarding the transport of animals on military craft so be sure to check for current regulations.
+The Department of Defense (DOD) has strict policies regarding the transport of animals on military craft, so be sure to check for current regulations.

 Your pet should travel in a sturdy and roomy carrier marked with your name, address, email address and phone number.
 Check the carrier latch prior to travel and remember that your pet should always wear a collar and ID tag.

 If your pet will be riding in the car with you, be sure to have proof of rabies vaccination and a current health certificate available when crossing state or international borders.
+Making small preparations before the trip will help your animal feel more comfortable in the car.
+Bring toys, plenty of water, stop for regular potty breaks, keep your animal leashed or contained at all times while driving, and never leave the animal in a parked car during hot temperatures.

 How do I find a veterinarian overseas?